niklasmelin/nibepi-homeassistant/nibepi-settings-mqtt.md

 - User, username to logg in to the mqtt broker
 - Password, the corresponding password for the user to log in to the mqtt broker

-Ensure that the HA Disovery switch is turned on to allow for automatic discovery of sensors in Home Assistant.
+Ensure that the HA Discovery switch is turned on to allow for automatic discovery of sensors in Home Assistant.
 Turn on the switch for the MQTT Broker.

 WARNING: If a connection to the mqtt broker can not be achieved, _nibepi_ will stop trying to connect to the broker.
 This